in28minutes/cloud.in28minutes.com/_posts/2020-06-06-aws-ec2-for-architects.md

 | 99.99% (four 9's)| 4 and 1/2 minutes | Most online apps aim for 99.99% (four 9's)|
 | 99.999% (five 9's) | 26 seconds| Achieving 5 9's availability is tough|

-## Availability Basics - EC2 and ELB
+### Availability Basics - EC2 and ELB

-Let's now look at how we can make EC2 instances highly available:
+Here are some of the options to make EC2 instances highly available:
 - Deploy to multiple AZs
 - Use **Cross Zone** Load Balancing
 - Deploy to multiple regions